 "I truly fear that the motive is darker; an attempt to inconvenience, punish, embarrass public officials, volunteers and staff, eat up staff time and delay the adoption of the housing element," she said.

-The housing element process has drawn great attention -- at the housing element committee's most recent meeting, 150 people attended.
+The housing element process has drawn a great deal of attention — at the housing element committee's most recent meeting, 150 people attended.
 The meeting lasted nearly six and half hours because of the volume of public comments.

 Derwin said the content in the committee meetings is so rich it could be a graduate-level course in housing law.
 The committee has met eight times since it formed in August 2021.